discord-tickets/docs/docs/self-hosting/configuration.md

 This page is about the global bot configuration.
 For per-guild configuration, refer to the [Configuration](../configuration/index.md) page.

+!!! info
+	Changes to environment variables or the main configuration file require a restart to take effect.
+	If you aren't using a panel or other daemonisation method to run the bot, type `exit` or press ++ctrl+c++ a couple of times to kill the process.

 ## Environment variables

 In most cases, the environment variables can be set by editing the `.env` file (which the bot creates for you if you follow the installation instructions).